TekWizely/python-charmd/README.md

 # charmd

-A PyCharm debug session helper that starts a debug server and then runs your Python target in the same process.
+A command-line utility that streamlines your PyCharm debugging workflow by allowing you to launch and debug Python scripts directly from the terminal, eliminating the need for manual Run Configurations.

 ## Why charmd?